 If you wish to lock out a points distributor mechanism and let the MS3Pro control the ignition, you can treat the points output as a Hall sensor with a ground to floating output.
-You will need to switch ON the #4 DIP switch for the Crank Pull-Up resistor (see section 4.3.2 above), and also wire the points to the CKP+ wire.
-Do not use the CKP-wire; tape it out of the way safely.
+You will need to connect a 1K resistor from a 12 volt source to the points, and also wire the points to the CKP+ wire.
+Do not use the CKP- wire; tape it out of the way safely.

 Using a Pertronix Ignitor or equivalent is similar.
-With a Pertronix, connect the Ignitor's red wire to switched 12 volt power and connect the black wire to CKP+ (again with the #4 DIP crank pull-up switched ON) and leave CKP-disconnected.
+With a Pertronix, connect the Ignitor's red and black wires with a 1K resistor, and leave the red wire connected to switched 12 volt power.
+Connect the black wire to CKP+ and leave CKP- disconnected.
 Other modules may use different wire colors.